xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 }
 ```

-#### PC Can't recognize the TenantId passed
+#### Invalid Tenant ID

-The following example response is returned when Partner Center can't recognize the Tenant ID passed in the request.
+The following example response is returned when Partner Center doesn't find any account associated to the Tenant ID passed in the request.

 ```http
 HTTP/1.1 400 Bad Request